tensorwerk/hangar-py/docs/concepts.rst

 :Addition:

-    An operation which creates a dataset, sample, or some metadata which did not previously exist in the relevant branch history.
+    An operation which creates a cellstore, sample, or some metadata which did not previously exist in the relevant branch history.

 :Removal:

-    An operation which removes some dataset, a sample, or some metadata which existed in the parent of the commit under consideration.
-(Note: removing a dataset also removes all samples contained in it)
+    An operation which removes some cellstore, a sample, or some metadata which existed in the parent of the commit under consideration.
+(Note: removing a cellstore also removes all samples contained in it)

 :Mutation:

-    An operation which sets: data to a sample, the value of some metadata key, or a dataset schema, to a different value than what it had previously been created with (Note: a dataset schema mutation is observed when a dataset is removed, and a new dataset with the same name is created with a different dtype/shape, all in the same commit)
+    An operation which sets: data to a sample, the value of some metadata key, or a cellstore schema, to a different value than what it had previously been created with (Note: a cellstore schema mutation is observed when a cellstore is removed, and a new cellstore with the same name is created with a different dtype/shape, all in the same commit)

 Merging Changes